£price - pay what you feel*

 Here's where you will find the words to the songs that we'll be singing.
 You can download and print them or access them on a mobile device.
 Where we can we'll look to provide printed sheets with words.

-If you've not heard these songs we've created a Spotify playlist that contains extracts of many of them so you can have a listen to get a taste of what they are like - and if you have a Spotify account you can access the full version that contains full versions of the songs.
+If you've not heard the rest of these songs we've created a Spotify playlist that contains extracts of many of them so you can have a listen to get a taste of what they are like - and if you have a Spotify account you can access the full version that contains full versions of the songs.
 Try it out below

 Q: What will it cost me?